superstes/growautomation/docs/source/config/script.rst

   python3 cpu_temp.py
   > {"data": "12.60"}

-In python3 this can be done like this:
+In python3 it can be done like this:

 .. code-block:: python3